heshanera/ANN/README.md

 <b>Simple Artificial Neural Network for the XOR function</b>

-A single hidden layer with only four neurons are used for the network<br>
-Sigmoid function is used as the Activation function
+network is build with three layers, Input layer, Output layer and one hidden layer with four nodes.
+Sigmoid function is used for the Activation function

 ![alt tag](https://github.com/heshanera/ANN/blob/master/network.png)